Sairaghava1318/RC_Filter/QUICK_DEPLOYMENT_STEPS.md

 **After deployment:**
 - Your frontend URL will be: `https://your-site-name.netlify.app`
-- Check Netlify for the exact URL assigned
+- Netlify will show you the exact URL

 ---

-## ✅ Step 4: Verify Deployment
+## ✅ Step 3: Verify Everything Works

 ```bash
 1. Open your Netlify URL in browser